The constraints of the past two years emphasize the indispensable customer service wholesalers provide.

 A recent example from Four Seasons Produce is from a single store operator with a large, successful store in the suburbs of Philadelphia, PA.
 “The leadership of the store wanted to update their produce department in a way that grew their organics offerings and got their assortment image even more on-trend,” says Steffy.
 “Our sales and merchandising associates partnered on weekly and monthly plans with the store staff.
 Eighteen months later, the organics are at an even higher percentage of sales cutout than the original stretch goal, and specials display builds and promotions have catapulted certain produce SKUs to new heights of demand at this store.”

-Recently, JVI trialed an in-store promotion event with Redner’s in support of its Brazilian Dino melon program.
-“We utilized a mascot the grower developed for the item, a Baby Dino emerging from a melon-like egg, and coordinated several store visits,” says Kohlhas.
-“The regional produce manager worked with store-level managers to create abundant end-cap displays of Dino, supported by canary melons from the same grower, set up a sample station, and offered promotional pricing.
+Recently, JVI trialed an in-store promotion event with Redner’s in support of its Brazilian melon program.
+“We utilized a mascot the grower developed for the item, and coordinated several store visits,” says Kohlhas.
+“The regional produce manager worked with store-level managers to create abundant end-cap displays of Matisse, supported by canary melons from the same grower, set up a sample station, and offered promotional pricing.
 The mascot visited each store, spending time greeting staff and engaging with customers.”